psecio/rift/README.md

 ### Lessons

 Each of the lessons in Rift can be found under the "Exercises" option in the menubar at the top of the site.
+Topics currently covered are:

+- Cookie security
+- Remember Me handling
+- Forgot Password
+- File Uploads
+- Password Hashing
+- Rate Limiting
+- Cross-Site Scripting (XSS)
+- SQL Injection (SQLi)
+- Cross-Site Request Forgery (CSRF)
+- Direct Object Reference
+- Remote File Include (RFI)
+- Local File Injection (LFI)
+- Open Redirect

 ### Tips